BBVA/data-refinery/docs/source/thebasics.rst

     (inp, res, err) = operation({"greet": "hello", "who": "world"}, {}, {})
     print(res) # {"greet": 5}

-Append new fields
+append - Append new fields
 .................

 Usually we need add new field or change the name of the field.
-We can use append to do this, but it expects a field function that return a python diccionary, where every key will be a new field.
-By exmaple, given a len_cap function that will return the len of a string and the first letter in uppercase:
+We can use append to do this, but it expects a field function that return a python dictionary, where every key will be a new field.
+By example, given a len_cap function that will return the len of a string and the first letter in uppercase:

 .. code-block:: python